 Genetically modified (GMO) – or bioengineered (BE) – food labeling remains a hotly debated topic.
 Admittedly, the facts can be confusing.

 For starters, it’s a lot more prevalent than most consumers realize.
 According to the U.S. Department of Agriculture (USDA), up to 92% of corn has been bioengineered, 94% of soybeans, and 96% of cotton.
 Some estimates suggest that three-quarters of food in the average grocery store has been bioengineered in some way.

 But, if you ask consumers, they’re still deeply divided about BE foods.
-A 2018 Pew Research Center study found that 49% of Americans believe BE foods are bad for their health.
-That number was up 10 points over a similar survey two years earlier.
+A 2020 Pew Research Center study found that 51% of Americans believe BE foods are bad for their health.

 Whether it’s because of the increasing prevalence of BE foods, or the growing public mistrust of them, Congress passed the National Bioengineered Food Disclosure Standard in 2016, which charged the USDA with establishing a labeling standard for BE foods.

 In short, the law requires BE labeling for food and beverages intended for human consumption that contain more than 5% bioengineered ingredients.

 Foods derived from animals, such as eggs, meat, and milk.